 |Option||Value||Supported Kafka Versions||Description|

-|subscribe||A comma-separated list of topics||0.8, 0.10||The topic list to subscribe to|
+|subscribe||A comma-separated list of topics.||0.8, 0.10||The topic list to subscribe to.|

-|subscribePattern||Java regex string||0.10||The pattern used to subscribe to topic(s)|
+|subscribePattern||Java regex string.||0.10||The pattern used to subscribe to topic(s).|

-||0.8, 0.10||Specific TopicPartitions to consume|
+||0.8, 0.10||Specific topicPartitions to consume.|

 |Option||Value||Default Value||Supported Kafka Versions||Description|

-|kafka.bootstrap.servers||Comma-separated list of host:port||empty||0.8, 0.10||[Required] The Kafka
+|kafka.bootstrap.servers||Comma-separated list of host:port.||empty||0.8, 0.10||[Required] The Kafka

 ||0.10||[Optional] Whether to fail the query when it’s possible that data was lost.
 Queries can permanently fail

-to read data from Kafka due to many scenarios like deleted topics, topic truncation before processing,
+to read data from Kafka due to many scenarios such as deleted topics, topic truncation before processing,

+cause false alarms.
 Set this option to

 configure Spark to use an arbitrary minimum of partitions to read from Kafka using the

 See Structured Streaming Kafka Integration Guide for other optional configurations.

-auto.offset.reset: Set the source option startingOffsets to specify where to start instead.
+startingOffsetsto specify where to start.
 To maintain consistency, Structured Streaming (as opposed to the Kafka Consumer) manages the consumption of offsets internally.
 This ensures that you don’t miss any data after dynamically subscribing to new topics/partitions.

 key.deserializer: Keys are always deserialized as byte arrays with

 value.deserializer: Values are always deserialized as byte arrays with

-enable.auto.commit: Setting this is not allowed.
+enable.auto.commit: Setting this parameter is not allowed.
 Spark keeps track of Kafka offsets internally and doesn’t commit any offset.

 interceptor.classes: Kafka source always read keys and values as byte arrays.
 It’s not safe to use